DAVID HILL MBE, SIR JAMES MACMILLAN CBE, JAMES O'DONNELL

 THE SCHOLA CANTORUM is the liturgical choir of The Cardinal Vaughan Memorial School, Kensington.
 Its principal duty is that of serving the liturgy of the school and the Schola sings each week at the Wednesday morning school Mass.

 The Schola also has frequent external engagements and is heard in concert halls and churches all across the UK and further afield.
-Locations the choir has sung recently include Westminster Cathedral, Westminster Abbey, St Paul's Cathedral, Snape Maltings, Winchester Cathedral, York Minster, King’s College and St John’s College, Cambridge, St John’s, Smith Square, Cadogan Hall, The Royal Festival Hall and The Royal Albert Hall.
+Locations the choir has sung recently include Westminster Cathedral, Westminster Abbey, St Paul's Cathedral, Snape Maltings, Winchester Cathedral, Ely Cathedral, York Minster, King’s College and St John’s College, Cambridge, New College, Oxford, St John’s, Smith Square, Cadogan Hall, The Royal Festival Hall and The Royal Albert Hall.

 Annual tours take place, with destinations in the past few years including Soweto and Cape Town, San Francisco, Los Angeles, Cincinnati, Chicago, Milwaukee, New York, Washington, Venice, Paris, Rome, Salamanca, Madrid, Leipzig, Dresden, Krakow, Assisi and Barcelona.

 The Schola has appeared at the BBC Proms and the Aldeburgh Festival and its voices features on numerous famous film soundtracks including one of the Harry Potter films, Rocketman and the Oscar winning score for The Life of Pi.
 In February 2022 the Schola became the first state school choir to lead the BBC's long-running religious broadcast, BBC Choral Evensong, when it sang Vespers for the Feast of Candlemas.
 In February 2023 the choir sang the Motette services over three days at the Thomaskirche in Leipzig.